dclechok/beer-client-cli/README.md

 License
 -------
-The is available as open source under the terms of the MIT License.
+This available as open source under the terms of the MIT License.